Sports Coach Logo Sports Coach Training Principles Fitness Components

 The adage "muscle weighs more than fat" is not precisely accurate -- a pound is a pound, no matter what it is made of.
 That being said, muscle is denser than fat and takes up less space in your body.

-If you want to lose inches and look good in your skinny jeans, lifting weights should be a priority.
-When you lift weights regularly, you can increase your muscle mass.
-It means you will likely look leaner and smaller, even if the number on the scale does not decrease.
+Lifting weights should be a priority if you want to lose inches and look good in your skinny jeans.
+Regular lifting increases muscle mass, which means you will likely look leaner and smaller, even if the number on the scale does not decrease.

 Burn More Calories During Other Workouts

 When you increase your muscle mass, you also speed up your metabolism.
-This means you can burn more calories as you go about your day and when you participate in other workouts.
+It means you can burn more calories as you go about your day and participate in other workouts.

-Muscle is more metabolically active, which burns more calories than fat.
-Experts estimate that each pound of muscle burns up to 30-50 extra calories per day, while a pound of fat burns about two calories.
+Muscles are more metabolically active and burn more calories than fat.
+Experts estimate that each pound of muscle burns 30-50 extra calories daily, while a pound of fat burns about two calories.

 Improve Your Bone Density

-Even if you are already taking supplements for healthy bones, lifting weights can help further strengthen the bones and prevent age-related damage.
+Even if you already take supplements for healthy bones, lifting weights can help further strengthen the bones and prevent age-related damage.

-This one is essential for women, who tend to see a dramatic decrease in bone density as they get older and go through menopause.
+This one is essential for women, who tend to see a dramatic decrease in bone density as they age and enter menopause.

-Weight training can play an important role in increasing and maintaining bone density because it places added stress on the bones, which cue the body to rebuild them even stronger.
+Weight training can play an essential role in increasing and maintaining bone density because it places added stress on the bones, which cues the body to rebuild them even stronger.

-Lifting weights are perfect for increasing bone density in the hips and lower body.
+Lifting weights are perfect for increasing hip and lower body bone density.
 It can help protect you from dangerous fractures as you get older.

 Simplify Daily Life

-Cardio is fantastic, but it does not translate into everyday life very well beyond walking.
+Cardio is fantastic but does not translate into everyday life well beyond walking.
 How often do you have to run at your job or while taking care of chores around the house?
-Probably not a lot.
+Not a lot.
 How often do you have to pick things up and move them, though?
-Probably quite a bit.
+Quite a bit.

 Feel Happier and Less Stressed